 That’s just the start of what Amazon is doing with their customer data and analytics.

 With all of the data at our fingertips, it’s no wonder why some brands struggle to sort through it all.

 But now more than ever, customers value the experience you provide almost as much, if not more than, your product or service.
-It may sound like a lot of digging, but the companies who know their customers like the backs of their hands are the ones who will succeed in the end.
+It may sound like a lot of digging to extend the customer lifecycle, but the companies who know their customers like the backs of their hands are the ones who will succeed in the end.

 Daniella Alscher is a content marketer for G2.
 When she's not reading or writing, she's spending time with her dog, watching a true crime documentary on Netflix, or trying to learn something completely new. (she/her/hers)